What’s margin maintenance? | Robinhood

 Regardless of the underlying value of the securities you purchased, you must repay your margin debt.
 Robinhood Financial can change its maintenance margin requirements at any time without prior notice.
 If your portfolio value falls below the minimum maintenance requirements (varies according to the security), you’ll have to deposit additional cash or acceptable collateral.
 If you fail to meet your minimums, Robinhood Financial may be forced to sell some or all of your securities, with or without your prior approval.

 Crypto trading and custodial services are offered through an account with Robinhood Crypto.
-Robinhood Crypto is not a member of SIPC or FINRA.
+Robinhood Crypto isn’t a member of SIPC or FINRA.
 Robinhood Crypto and Robinhood Financial are separate but affiliated entities.
-Crypto aren't securities and aren't FDIC insured or SIPC protected.
-For more information review the Robinhood Crypto Risk Disclosure.
+Crypto positions aren't securities and aren't FDIC insured or SIPC protected.
+For more information, review the Robinhood Crypto Risk Disclosure.

 Robinhood Financial LLC (member SIPC) is a registered broker-dealer.
 Robinhood Securities, LLC (member SIPC) is a registered broker-dealer and provides brokerage clearing services.
 Robinhood Crypto, LLC provides crypto trading.
 All are subsidiaries of Robinhood Markets, Inc. (‘Robinhood’), trading as HOOD on Nasdaq.